areveur51/OCRSenseiWeb/replit.md

   - 3 characters: 0.2 threshold (loose matching)
 - **Performance:** Database indexes are used for faster queries, and large binary fields like `imageData` are excluded from list queries.
 Frontend caching is optimized with React Query (staleTime: Infinity, gcTime: 30 minutes).
 - **Monitoring:** A feature allows monitoring specific search terms, tracking and displaying their result counts, and quickly re-running searches.
 Monitored searches also use fuzzy matching.
 - **Management:** Comprehensive features for renaming and deleting directories and images, including cascade deletion for directories.
+Multi-level subdirectories are supported through the `parentId` field, allowing unlimited nesting (e.g., Root > Archives > 1920s > Legal).
+Frontend displays nested structure with proper indentation in sidebar and full hierarchy in breadcrumb navigation.

 ## External Dependencies
 *   **UI Frameworks**: Radix UI, shadcn/ui, Tailwind CSS